-Recommended Holding Period:

-Investors should have an investment time horizon of at least 4 years.
+Recommended Holding Period: Investors should not have an investment time horizon of less than the time period set out in the Sub-fund objective.

 The recommended holding period does not provide any guarantee that the objective will be achieved and investors should be aware that capital and the income distributed are at risk.